Glossary of Terms

 Open Authorization (OAuth) is an open standard authorization protocol for access delegation.
 It’s a secure way for users to grant access to their personal information on a website with another website or application without sharing their password.
 For example, logging in to a website using your Google or Facebook account.

 What is PCI-DSS?

 The Payment Card Industry and Data Security Standard (PCI-DSS) requires organizations that work with credit cards to implement security measures to protect cardholder data and prevent credit card fraud.

-An approach to stealing identities or sensitive information based on social engineering.
+Phishing is an approach to stealing identities or sensitive information based on social engineering.
 Cybercriminals will pose as friends, family members, or businesses in an attempt to capture personal or account information for fraudulent activity.

-An IT term that refers to an elevated level of access to accounts, data, or applications beyond what standard users can access.
+Privileged access is an IT term that refers to an elevated level of access to accounts, data, or applications beyond what standard users can access.

 Role-Based Access Control (RBAC) is a method of restricting network access based on the roles of individual users within an enterprise.
 RBAC helps ensure that employees access only the information they need to do their jobs and prevents them from accessing information that isn’t relevant to their role.
 Roles could include “end user,” “administrator,” “executive,” and more.

-A methodology that accounts for the dynamic nature of SaaS environments and provides security solutions that pick up where traditional security technologies leave off.
+SaaS security management is a methodology that accounts for the dynamic nature of SaaS environments and provides security solutions that pick up where traditional security technologies leave off.

 Instituted in 2002, SOX is a U.S. regulation designed to protect investors from accounting fraud by requiring specific practices in financial reporting and record keeping.